dennisXZX/web-developer-notes/README.md

 alert(foo + bar);
 ```
-It will alert "Hello World", then throws a reference error because there is no bar varialbe defined in the global scope.
+It will alert "Hello World", then throws a reference error because there is no bar variable defined in the global scope.

 #### What is the value of `foo.length`?
 ```